snehalsobti/Multi-Core-Processor/README.md

 ### General Encoding Format

 Each instruction is being encoded in a 16-bit format.
 On a broader level, there are two types of encoding being used:
-* III 0 XXX 000000YYY,
+* III 0 XXX 000000YYY --> involves only registers
+* III 1 XXX DDDDDDDDD --> involves register as well as immediate data #D <br/>
+Here, III denotes the operation code, XXX denotes register X (operand 1), YYY denotes register Y (operand 2) or DDDDDDDDD denotes #D (operand 2) <br/>

+## Instructions

 These are the instructions that can be used to implement assembly code programs on my Multi-Core Processor

-## Instructions

 Instruction | Assembly | Notation | Encoding | Meaning
 --- | --- | --- | --- | ---